Evaluation of gaxilose (LacTEST 0.45 g) as a marker of intestinal barrier integrity in patients with celiac disease

 Investigated diseases:

-Celiac disease – Celiac disease is an immune‑mediated condition triggered by eating gluten, a protein found in wheat, barley, and rye.
-When gluten is consumed, the body’s immune system attacks the lining of the small intestine, causing inflammation and flattening of the tiny finger‑like projections called villi.
-This damage reduces the intestine’s ability to absorb nutrients, leading to digestive discomfort and other symptoms.
-If gluten exposure continues, the intestinal lining can become increasingly flattened, worsening absorption problems over time.
+Celiac disease – Celiac disease is an immune‑mediated condition where the small intestine reacts to gluten, a protein found in wheat, barley, and rye.
+When gluten is eaten, the immune response damages the lining of the intestinal wall, flattening the tiny finger‑like projections called villi.
+This damage reduces the intestine’s ability to absorb nutrients.
+Over time, the injury can become more severe if gluten exposure continues, leading to a wider area of the gut being affected.
+The condition may appear at any age and can vary from mild to more extensive intestinal changes.

 Trial ID: